Understanding Basemaps: Google Maps, Streets, Satellite, and NAIP

 How to Switch Basemaps (Step-by-Step)

-Step 2: In the bottom-right corner, click Map Filters & Views.
+- In the bottom-right corner, click Map Filters & View.

-Step 3: At the top of the panel, choose one of the three basemaps: Streets, Satellite, or NAIP.
+- At the top of the panel, you will see the Basemaps: Gmaps, Streets, Satellite, or NAIP.

 Streets Basemap

-What it is: A standard road and reference map showing roads, place names, and administrative boundaries.
+A simplified road and reference map showing roads, place names, and administrative boundaries.

 Why use it for land investing:

-- Best for logistics, directions, and marketing materials.
+- Great for logistics, directions, and marketing materials

 How to use it:

-- Select Streets in Map Filters & Views.
+- Select Satellite in Map Filters & View

-- Turn on Parcel Boundaries to see lot outlines.
+- Turn on Parcel Boundaries to see which features fall inside the lot

 Why use it for land investing:

-- Evaluate vegetation cover and potential usability of the land.
+- Evaluate vegetation cover and usability of the land

-- Visualize what’s physically on the ground before a site visit.
+- Visualize what’s physically on the property before visiting

 How to use it:

-- Select Satellite in Map Filters & Views.
+- Select NAIP in Map Filters & View

-- Use with overlays like Contour Lines or FEMA Floodplain to evaluate buildability and risk.
+- Use with overlays like Wetlands or Soil Type to identify environmental constraints

 Why use it for land investing:

-- Helps identify potential wetlands or low areas based on vegetation health.
+- Helps identify wetlands or low areas based on vegetation health

-- More consistent seasonal view compared to general satellite imagery.
+- Offers a consistent seasonal view compared to standard satellite imagery

 Quick Comparison

-- Satellite: Best for viewing structures, clearings, water features, and realistic ground conditions.
+- Satellite: Best for viewing structures, clearings, water features, and real ground conditions

 Choosing the right basemap in Land Portal helps you see land from different perspectives and make smarter investment decisions.

-Streets gives you clarity on access and logistics, Satellite shows what’s really on the ground, and NAIP adds seasonal vegetation and agricultural detail.
+Gmaps gives you a clean, reliable default powered by Google, Streets helps with access and logistics, Satellite shows what’s really on the ground, and NAIP adds seasonal and agricultural insight.

 By switching between them and combining overlays like Parcel Boundaries, FEMA Floodplain, and Soil Type, you’ll get a much clearer picture of any property before you market or flip it.